-Common Design Considerations: Adult space
+Common Design Considerations: Adult Spaces

-Storage Adults require secure space to store personal affects as well as to hang clothing such as coats, and spare shoes.

-Bathroom Ideally staff should have their own bathroom to allow for privacy.

-Staff room it is important to give careful consideration to providing an allocated space for meal and rest breaks.
+Storage Adults require space to store personal belongings as well as to hang clothing such as coats, and keep spare shoes.
+Bathroom Ideally staff should have access to an adult bathroom to allow for privacy.
+Staff room It is important to give careful consideration to providing an allocated space for meal and rest breaks.